 Joy is bred in optimism.
 There is a guy, Warren Buffett.
 He is really rich.
 You heard me talking about him more than once.
 Well, as the years go by you may forget who he is, especially once he dies.
 Warren is a remarkable man.
 I never met him.
 What you don’t know is that I have a client who is on the board of directors of one of his companies.
 Small world.

 Warren is the most optimistic man I know.
 Regardless the situation, he always proclaims it will get better.
 And he is right.
 Look what the human race, especially the United States, did in the 20th Century.
 The car, airplane, nuclear power, radio, TV and the moon landing were all achieved in one short span of time.
 Yet the planet suffered two world wars and nuclear weapons.
 The stock market crashed more than once, a Great Depression swept our planet and AIDS decimated many countries.
 And still, Warren said we will be okay and we are.
-Learn his optimism.
+Learn from his optimism.

 Joy is found in peaceful thinking.
 Worry about disease or nuclear Armageddon is wasted time.
 If it happens, it happens.
 Live each day until the end.
 In the end we are all dead.
 What defines us is how we lived before we died.
 Too many people die while they are still breathing.
 Don’t be one of them.